Sustainable Saratoga supports development policies that reduce environmental impacts and make our community more livable for everyone.

 Zoning

-Environmental Protection and Open Space
+Environmental Protection & Open Space

 For the past 30 years the “City in the Country” has been the development concept for Saratoga Springs.
 This vision is one of a city with an intensively developed urban core with an economically vibrant central business district that is surrounded by an outlying rural area comprised of agriculture, natural ecosystems, open space, and low density development.
 The rural character area around the urban core is the “greenbelt.”